 Specific courses are not required in order to be eligible for this program.
 The mentoring faculty are looking for a “strong background in science,” which you can build by taking a range of relevant courses.
 A track record of academic achievement in these courses will make you a strong candidate for this opportunity.

-At this time, the only confirmed participating labs are those of Dr. Pramod Srivastava and Dr. Suzy Torti.
+At this time, the only confirmed participating lab is that of Dr. Pramod Srivastava.

-You may submit applications to both programs simultaneously.
-However, if you are offered both opportunities, you will need to choose between them as there is insufficient time during the UConn summer break to complete both.
+You may submit applications to two of these programs simultaneously.
+However, if you are offered both opportunities for which you applied, you will need to choose between them as there is insufficient time during the UConn summer break to complete both.
 The Translational Research Internship is a full-time commitment for the duration of the internship.

 If you have questions about the Translational Research Internship Program or the application process, contact the Office of Undergraduate Research at firstname.lastname@example.org, 860-486-7939, or schedule an appointment with an OUR Advisor via AdvApp.uconn.edu under “Enrichment Programs.”